 Even though you shouldn’t embark on a DIY project with your grease trap, there are some essential things you can do to help maintain your grease trap.
 These include:

 - Remove food debris from plates before putting them in the sink for washing.

 - Conduct regular training sessions for your staff to educate them on FOG and the proper steps for grease and food disposal.

 - Use sink strainers and covers to catch food debris, so they don’t get to the grease trap.

 - Carry out regular inspections of your grease trap and monitor wear and tear.
 If there is a foul odor coming from the trap, you may need to change the gasket sealing the leak immediately.

 Where can I purchase a grease trap?

 Denver Grease Trap Pumping Services is not in the business of selling or installing grease traps but is dedicated to restaurant grease trap cleaning services.
 If you want to purchase a grease trap and have it installed, you can ask for help from your local plumber.
-Remember, however, that the type and size of the grease trap you install should pass the local regulations for your specific operation.
+However, remember that the type and size of the grease trap you install should pass your specific operation’s local regulations.

 Once you have a grease trap or interceptor installed, you can get in touch with Denver Grease Trap Pumping to perform thorough grease trap cleaning.
 We are dedicated to providing a fast, reliable maintenance schedule, so your business continues to prosper without interruptions or problems with the law.